panCtrlV/bigDataStat-book/appendix/install_openjdk8_on_ubuntu_server_14.04.md

   sudo apt-get install openjdk-8-jdk
   ```

-- **Step 3** (optional) If you have more than one Java versions installed on your system.
+- **Step 3** (Optional) If you have more than one Java versions installed on your system.
 Run below command set the default Java:

 ---